Nomad-Media/samples-python/account_authentication/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Refreshes the authentication token.](ref:refresh)
+> For more information about the API call used go to [Refresh Token](https://developer.nomad-cms.com/docs/refresh-token)

 ## Forgot Password